Coronavirus: latest information

 The government's page on visas and immigration has a full list of all work visas.

 You might need a sponsor licence to employ someone from outside the UK and EU.
-Details on how to register can be found here: Find out how visa sponsorship works.
+Find details on how to register for visa sponsorship.

-Once your employees are here, they may wish to seek British citizenship – and there is a pathway for that, too.
-They will find guidance on the government's web page on citizenship and living in the UK.
+Once your employees are here, they may wish to seek British citizenship – and there is a pathway for that too.
+They can find guidance on the government's web page on citizenship and living in the UK.